pAzami/SwiftToesTheGame/README.md

 Notes:
 - Changed canvas size to 16:9 ratio.

-Issues:
-- It's not ideal to play in full screen with this build.
+- Disabled full screen option for this build as it was causing issues.

 ### WebGL v1-2019.10.23